 - Cranberry juice is the official state beverage of Massachusetts.

-- If you strung all the cranberries produced in North America, they would stretch from Boston to Los Angeles more than 565 times.
+- If you string all the cranberries produced in North America, they will stretch from Boston to Los Angeles more than 565 times.

-- According to a great article I found on RawDiet.com, one cup of cranberries only contains 46 calories, has 85mg of potassium, 8 mg calcium, 4.6 grams of dietary fiber and there is nothing like its bitter and sweet taste.
-When included in the Raw Diet it is a good source resveratrol (which is also found in its cousins: blueberry and bilberry) and other antioxidants such as proanthocyanidinds (work by acting as barriers between bacteria and the lining of the urinary tract), oligomeric and vitamins C and K, all of which have cancer fighting properties.
+- According to a great article I found on RawDiet.com, one cup of cranberries contains 46 calories, has 85 mg of potassium, 8 mg calcium, and 4.6 grams of dietary fiber.
 As a result, many people include Cranberries in colorful salads, cold soups, and green smoothies for flavor and health.

 - Cranberries also contain manganese, choline, phosphorus, niacin, beta-carotene and phytochemicals.
-Hippuric and quinic acids (both having strong antibiotic effect), and formed in the urine, due to the properties of cranberries help break up and prevent kidney stones and hippuric acid actually discourages harmful bacteria (such as E. coli) in the urinary tract.
-They play a role in preventing bacteria from sticking the cell walls in such places as the urinary tract and the stomach.
+The properties of cranberries help break up and prevent kidney stones.
+They also help prevent bacteria from sticking to the cell walls in the urinary tract and stomach.

 - The anthocyanin content of cranberries (red color) can provide us with health benefits involving their unique antioxidant and anti-inflammatory properties.
-Actually, it is the synergy among the nutrients found in the whole berry as consumed in a raw food diet that is responsible for the majority of any health benefits.
+Actually, the nutrients found in the whole berry is responsible for the majority of any health benefits.
 This rather than supplements do a better job of protecting our major systems—such as cardiovascular and the liver.